Qihoo360/hbox/doc/submit.md

 jars | the required jar files
 user-classpath-first | whether user job jar should be the first one on class path or not, default as the configure of hbox.user.classpath.first
 conf | set the configuration
-am-cores | number of cores to use for the AM process, default as the configure of hbox.am.cores
-am-memory | amount of memory to use for the AM process (in MB)，default as the configure of hbox.am.memory
-ps-num | number of ps containers to use for the application, default as the configure of hbox.ps.num
+driver-cores | number of cores to use for the AM process, default as the configure of hbox.driver.cores driver-memory | amount of memory to use for the AM process (in MB)，default as the configure of hbox.driver.memory ps-num | number of ps containers to use for the application, default as the configure of hbox.ps.num
 ps-cores | number of cores to use for the ps process, default as the configure of hbox.ps.cores
 ps-memory | amount of memory to use for the ps process (in MB), default as the configure of hbox.ps.memory